Skip to content

 Platform ratings: Claude Code Low, Copilot High, Cursor Critical.
 [Source: Maloyan and Namiot, 2026]

-• Scope permissions aggressively -- schema-level filtering beats runtime rejection; the model cannot invoke tools it cannot see.
+• Scope permissions tightly: schema-level filtering beats runtime rejection, because the model cannot invoke tools it cannot see.

-Each pattern severs the path from untrusted content to consequential action before the LLM processes it.
-Action-Selector restricts output to a fixed enumeration — injected instructions cannot name actions outside it.
-Plan-Then-Execute fixes intent before untrusted data is seen.
+Each pattern cuts the path from untrusted content to consequential action before the LLM processes it.
+Action-Selector restricts output to a fixed enumeration, so injected instructions cannot name actions outside it.
+Plan-Then-Execute fixes intent before the agent sees untrusted data.
 Dual LLM quarantines the reader of untrusted content with no write path to privileged state.
 The guarantee is architectural, not behavioral.
 [Source: Beurer-Kellner et al., 2025]

 • Utility loss: the Action-Selector and Plan-Then-Execute patterns only fit workflows with a fixed action set or stable plan.
 Open-ended agents that reason over what they just read cannot be constrained this way.

-• Architectural cost: Dual LLM doubles inference cost; most frameworks don't provide the privileged/quarantined split.
+• Architectural cost: Dual LLM doubles inference cost, and most frameworks do not provide the privileged and quarantined split.

 • Steep utility cost: "Provable" here means resistance by construction, not an empirically validated guarantee -- the originating patterns paper runs no quantitative experiments.
 Follow-up work measured the Dual LLM pattern driving attack success to 0% while task utility collapsed from 49.7% to 14.6% in a bug-fixing scenario.
 [Source: Jacob et al., 2025]

-• Schema drift: Tools added post-deployment may silently reintroduce capabilities excluded by schema-level filtering.
+• Schema drift: tools added after deployment may silently reintroduce capabilities that schema-level filtering excluded.

 Example